-In an adventure only for the bravest hikers, David Leffman tackles the rhyolite hills, black sand deserts and the icy glacier caps of the 55km trail from Landmannalaugar to Skógar.
+In an adventure only for the bravest hikers, David Leffman tackles the rhyolite hills, black sand deserts and the icy glacier caps of the 55km Laugavegur trail from Landmannalaugar to Skógar.

 Whiteout.
 Five hours into a five-day hike and I was already stuck in a blizzard.
 I could barely see my feet through the stinging wind-driven snow, let alone the next yellow post marking the route.
 I was below Hrafntinnusker, a boulder-strewn hilltop made of obsidian – black volcanic glass.
 And, somewhere over on the far side of the crest, probably less than 500m away, was the bunkhouse where I was planning to spend the night.
 I only hoped it wouldn't take another five hours to get there.